Why Is a Neonate's Head More Moldable?

 Conclusion

 The moldability of a neonate’s head is a remarkable example of evolutionary adaptation.
-The combination of flexible sutures, open fontanelles, and a rapidly growing brain allows the skull to deal with the challenges of childbirth while supporting healthy development.
+The combination of flexible sutures, open fontanelles, and a rapidly growing brain allows the skull to handle the challenges of childbirth while supporting healthy development.
 Understanding these mechanisms not only highlights the complexity of human biology but also

 The integration of advanced imaging, particularly three-dimensional ultrasound and low-dose CT scans, represents a significant leap in diagnostics.
 These technologies offer detailed visualization of suture patency, fontanelle dimensions, and overall skull morphology with minimal radiation exposure.
 This allows for objective monitoring of treatment efficacy, such as helmet therapy for positional deformities, and facilitates earlier diagnosis of complex craniosynostosis or conditions causing increased intracranial pressure, where prompt intervention is critical for brain development.